The volume is the amount of space that a substance or object occupies, or that is enclosed within a container.

 Think about where you see cubes in the real world.

-There are endless examples but here are just a few;
+There are endless examples, but here are just a few: dice, sugar cubes, fudge, Rubik's cube, packages, plant pots etc.

-To find out the volume of items such as this we need a formula
+To find out the volume of items such as these we need a formula.

-Because a cube is 3 dimensional we are looking for three measurements as shown above.
+Because a cube is three dimensional, we are looking for three measurements as shown above.

 sometimes written as base x length x height